For child care workers, state aid for their own kids’ care is ‘life-changing’

 Rhode Island Current reporter Nancy Lavin contributed to this report.

-This story was originally published by Stateline, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Stateline maintains editorial independence.
-Contact Editor Scott S. Greenberger for questions: info@stateline.org.
-Follow Stateline on Facebook and X.

-The post For child care workers, state aid for their own kids’ care is ‘life-changing’ appeared first on Iowa Capital Dispatch.
+The post For child care workers, state aid for their own kids’ care is ‘life-changing’ appeared first on Oklahoma Voice.